 Whenever you download and install a program or app on a Windows PC, you get the option to create a shortcut on the desktop.
-The purpose of this shortcut is simple: it allows you quick access to the app.
+The purpose of this shortcut is to give you quick access to the app.
 Creating a desktop shortcut on macOS is also very easy, but the option to do so is just not that obvious.

 You can add shortcuts for folders and apps to either the dock or desktop on your Mac.
-This involves creating an alias of the desired shortcut and then moving it to the desktop (or any other location).
-In this article we cover two methods to create desktop shortcuts in macOS.
+In this article, we cover a few methods and tips to create desktop shortcuts in macOS.

 How to Create Desktop Shortcuts on Mac

-The first method is the simpler of the two, as it involves using the app’s/folder’s menu to create an alias which you can then move to any desired location on your Mac.
-To do this:
+The first method is the simplest approach, as it involves using the right-click context menu to create what’s called an “alias.”
+You can then move it anywhere on your Mac.

 Using Keyboard Shortcuts to Create a Shortcut